-You’ve placed the advert, you’ve looked through perhaps hundreds of CVs and you’ve interviewed a number of candidates for your vacancy.
+You’ve placed the job advertisements, you’ve looked through perhaps hundreds of CVs and you’ve interviewed a number of candidates for your vacancy.
 Finally, you’ve found exactly the right person for the position.
 Job done, right?
 Wrong.
 Actually, the hard work starts now and that’s because, having done all of that work (and spent all of that money) recruiting your new employee, you want to make sure they stay with you.

-A high turnover of staff costs businesses, both in terms of time and in productivity.
+A high staff turnover of staff costs businesses, both in terms of time and in productivity.
 It is far better therefore to have in place an employee retention programme which will provide both new recruits and long-term employees with good reasons not just to stay with your company but to remain motivated and driven.
 This in turn will benefit your business enormously.

 Here at Hiring People, we have put together a list of our top 7 employee retention tactics that you might consider implementing: